List on Bids44 →

 Essential Checks

-1. Check IMEI (*#06#) and verify it matches Settings > About > IMEI — mismatches mean the motherboard might have been replaced, which can indicate a refurbished or problematic device.
+1. Check IMEI (*#06#) and verify it matches the Settings > About > IMEI.
+Mismatches mean the board was likely replaced, which can indicate a refurbished or problematic device.

-3. Test all physical buttons — power, volume up/down.
-Ensure they are clicky and responsive.
+3. Test all physical buttons—power, volume up/down.
+Ensure they are clicky and responsive, not mushy or stuck.

-4. Test both speakers, the earpiece, and microphone by making a quick call and playing some music.
+4. Test both speakers, earpiece, and microphone by making a quick call and playing some music or a video.
 Listen for clarity and volume.

-6. Test front and back cameras — take photos and videos in different lighting.
-Check for dust spots, focus issues, and OIS stability.
+6. Test front and back cameras—take a few photos and a short video with each.
+Check for dust spots under the lens, focus issues, and ensure OIS is working smoothly.

-7. Verify the in-display fingerprint sensor works on the first try — set up a new fingerprint to confirm functionality.
+7. Verify the fingerprint sensor works on the first try.
+Register your own finger to confirm its responsiveness and reliability.

-8. Check for screen burn-in by opening a pure white image at full brightness and looking for any faint shadows or ghosting from previous screen elements.
+8. Check for screen burn-in: Open a pure white image at full brightness and look for any faint shadows or ghosting from static elements like the navigation bar or status icons.

-9. Verify Wi-Fi, Bluetooth, GPS, and NFC all work — try connecting to a Wi-Fi network, pairing a Bluetooth device, checking location on Maps, and attempting an NFC payment (if available).
+9. Verify Wi-Fi, Bluetooth, GPS, and NFC all work.
+Connect to a Wi-Fi network, pair a Bluetooth device, check your location on Maps, and attempt an NFC payment simulation if possible.

-10. Check if Google FRP (Factory Reset Protection) is removed — perform a factory reset in front of the seller and ensure you can set up the device as new without being prompted for a previous Google account.
+10. Check if Google FRP (Factory Reset Protection) is removed—the best way is to factory reset the device in front of the seller and ensure it allows you to set it up as a new device without asking for a previous Google account.

-12. Check for water damage — remove the SIM tray and look inside the slot with a flashlight.
-You’ll see a small white sticker (Liquid Contact Indicator).
+12. Check for water damage—remove the SIM tray and look inside the slot with a flashlight.
+You’ll see a small white/silver sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.

 Insider Checks